DazLamas/backoffice/README.md

 # Backoffice · Nexus OG

-*Demo project based on a real project for Netspot*
+*Demo project based on a real project for Softspring*

 **Technologies:**
 - Gulp